mWater/mwater-expressions/docs/Schema and Types.md

 `ancestry`: column with jsonb array of primary keys, including self.
 Makes table hierarchical.

+`label`: column with label when choosing a single row.
+Can be JsonQL expression with `{alias}` for table alias

 `contents`: array of content items (columns, sections and joins) of the table

 `jsonql`: Optional custom JsonQL expression.
 This allows a simple table to be translated to an arbitrarily complex JsonQL expression before being sent to the server.